The Book of Common Prayer … how did the Book of Common Prayer emerge, and how was it received in the Church of Ireland?

 Four centuries later, the Lambeth Conference of 1958 would argue that the “recovery of the worship of the Primitive Church” was “the aim of the compilers of the first Prayer Books of the Church of England.”
 [Lambeth Conference 1958, Resolution 74 c.]
 But Cranmer also drew on the work of others, including Cardinal Quinones and the Lutherans.

-The second prayer book was introduced in England in 1552, although it was never authorised for use in the Church of Ireland.
+The second prayer book was introduced in England in 1552, but it was never authorised for use in the Church of Ireland.

 What changes were made to the Holy Communion service between 1549 and 1552?
-In the Holy Communion or Eucharist in the 1552 Book of Common Prayer:
+In the Holy Communion or the Eucharist in the 1552 Book of Common Prayer?
+They included:

 1, Gone were the words Mass and altar; the stone altars were to be replaced by movable, wooden tables.

 2, The Introit Psalm of the 1549 book was omitted.